Skip to main content

 The Short Answer

 Use 5% when you are modeling commission only.
 Use 8% as a conservative underwriting assumption when payment processing applies.
+Taxes and refundable security deposits are not part of the 5% commission base, but they can be part of the processing-fee base.

 What the Host Fees Cover